xiaoxiaoerbao/LAIDP/README.md

 ## Introduction

-`LAIDP` is a software for local ancestry inference(LAI) that offers two main advantages compare to other software: it does not required a recombination rate map, and it achieves high accuracy in inferring ancient admixture events (>500 generations).
+`LAIDP` is a software for local ancestry inference(LAI).
+Comparing with other software, LAPID has higher accuracy in inferring ancient admixture events (>500 generations) and no recombination rate map required.

 ## Cite